Leila de Lima: Release on bail and acquittal

 Following her release, de Lima held a press conference at Novotel Manila Araneta City in Quezon City, during which she stated that she forgave Duterte but was considering whether to file counter-complaints regarding the accusations against her.
 After staying overnight in Quezon City, she then went on a pilgrimage to Manaoag, Pangasinan, the next day and reunited with her family in Iriga on November 15.

 On June 24, 2024, Judge Gito granted de Lima's petition for demurrer to evidence on her third and last charge involving her alleged conspiracy in the illegal drug trade in the New Bilibid Prison, eventually dismissing the case and acquitting her from all criminal cases.

 On the same day, the Quezon City RTC Branch 76, granting her petition for certiorari against the Metropolitan Trial Court, dismissed two disobedience cases against her, which was filed for defying, along with Dayan, the House inquiry into the said drug trade.
 De Lima was reportedly detained for 2,321 days, longer than the penalty for disobedience—with the maximum of six months.

 In May 2025, the Court of Appeals voided de Lima's acquittal in 2023 but let her remain free while it remanded the case to the Muntinlupa RTC Branch 204 and ordered the judge to write a new decision, resulting in an acquittal the following month.
 An attempt by the Department of Justice panel of prosecutors led by Ramoncito Ocampo to appeal the decision was criticized by Justice Secretary Jesus Crispin Remulla for "following a political agenda, not a legal agenda", instructing Prosecutor General Richard Fadullon to "stop the foolishness of these people under us".
-By July 23, 2025, Ocampo and the prosecutor panel withdrew their filed motion.
+On July 23, 2025, Ocampo and the prosecutor panel withdrew their filed motion, and by September 30, Judge Abraham Alcantara of RTC Branch 204 granted their withdrawal, deeming the court's drug case against de Lima and Dayan "closed and terminated".